derekmiddlemiss/growth-temp-pipeline/README.md

 can either set the environment variables in your shell or prepend them to the command above, e.g. `OUTPUT_DIR=/tmp poetry run python -m growth_job_pipeline.main`)

 For development work:
-* A `precommit` config is provided for use with `pre-commit` (https://pre-commit.com/)
+* A `.pre-commit-config.yaml` config is provided for use with `pre-commit` (https://pre-commit.com/)
 * Test coverage and quality are monitored by GitHub workflows.
-Direct push to `main` is blocked, go via branches and PRs.
+Direct push to `main` is not allowed, go via branches and PRs.

 ## TODOs
-* Suggest to plant scientists they start to record the growth job id in the yield results file
+* Suggest to plant scientists they start to record the `growth_job_id` in the yield results file, this would make matching yield results to growth jobs exact
-* Dockerize the pipeline
+* Dockerize the pipeline to avoid the need to install the MS-SQL Server drivers
 * Complete unit tests for validators